 Dr Schooling, Catherine Mary

 Mary Schooling joined the School of Public Health at HKU in 2002 as a part-time teaching assistant after obtaining a PhD in Epidemiology from University College London (UK) following a career in IT and Operations Research starting at IBM.
-Mary Schooling is also a Professor at Hunter College, City University of New York School of Public Health.
-She is an Editorial Board member of the journal PLoS ONE and an Associate Editor of the Journal of Epidemiology and Community Health (BMJ Publishing Group).
+Mary Schooling is also a Professor at CUNY Graduate School of Public Health and Health Policy, City University of New York.
+She is an Editorial Board member of the journal PLoS ONE, an Associate Editor of the Journal of Epidemiology and Community Health (BMJ Publishing Group) and an Advisory Editor for Social Science and Medicine.

-Mary Schooling’s public health research interests concern non-communicable diseases, specifically 1) using an evolutionary biology approach to generate etiological insights, 2) using the unique attributes of Southern China to explicate the role of key modifiable exposures, such as alcohol use, diet, obesity, physical activity and breastfeeding, in non-communicable diseases and 3) exploiting discrepancies between East and West to identify novel drivers of population health.
-Key resources for this endeavor are cohort studies including "Children of 1997", the Elderly Health Service Cohort and the Guangzhou Biobank Cohort Study exploited using innovative methods, such as Mendelian randomization.
+Mary Schooling’s public health research interests focus on non-communicable diseases, specifically 1) applying evolutionary biology, i.e., growth and reproduction trading-off against longevity, to understand population health, to optimize early life interventions, and to identify new interventions 2) using the unique attributes of Southern China to explicate the role of key modifiable exposures, such as alcohol use, diet, obesity, physical activity, breastfeeding and traditional Chinese medicines, in non-communicable diseases and 3) exploiting discrepancies between East and West to identify novel drivers of population health.
+Key resources for this endeavour are cohort studies including "Children of 1997", the Elderly Health Service Cohort and the Guangzhou Biobank Cohort Study exploited using innovative methods, such as Mendelian randomization.

 |Awardees||Award Date||Honours / Awards / Prizes||Category|